-SC6.1.7.2.9 Crossfall
+SC6.1.7.2.9 Crossfall for Roads

-- (1) Carriageway crossfalls for streets should conform to the requirements of Queensland Streets.
-Should one-way crossfalls be proposed special considerations will be required to retain stormwater flows within the channel to avoid any aquaplaning of vehicles, and to ensure that the integrity of the downstream footpath levels are able to be maintained. - (2) Spray sealed pavements and shoulders should have minimum crossfalls of 3.0%. - (3) Median crossfalls-the maximum crossfall applicable to grassed medians on divided roads should be desirably 1 in 6 with an absolute maximum of 1 in 4.
-Refer also TMR design manuals.
-However, at median openings, the pavement crossfall should not exceed 5%. - (4) The longitudinal grade is to be considered in relation to high vehicles turning through an intersection. - (5) The maximum adverse crossfall along a driven path shall be 7%. - (6) Crown line rounding (as recommended in AUSTROADS) is not permitted.
+- (1) Carriageway crossfalls for streets/roads shall conform to the requirements of Queensland Streets and Austroads.
+Should one-way crossfalls be proposed special considerations will be required to retain stormwater flows within the channel. - (2) Spray sealed pavements and shoulders shall have minimum crossfalls of 3.0%. - (3) Median crossfalls-the maximum crossfall applicable to grassed medians on divided roads should be desirably 1 in 6 with an absolute maximum of 1 in 4.
+However, at median openings, the pavement crossfall should not exceed 5%. - (4) The longitudinal grade, in conjunction with the road crossfall, is also to be considered in relation to high vehicles turning through an intersection. - (5) The maximum adverse crossfall along a driven path shall be 7%. - (6) Crown line rounding (as recommended in Austroads) is not permitted. - (7) Seal pavement batters on the high side of super-elevated pavements is to be 600mm wide.